Guide for completing the Playford Trust scholarship online application form

-Your academic referee must be your current supervisor or a senior academic, such as the dean of school or senior lecturer.
+Your academic referee must be your supervisor or an other academic referee, (e.g. dean of school/faculty, or lecturer).
 If applying for a first-year scholarship, a suitable referee would be your school principal, an assistant principal, or a relevant senior member of staff.

 We recommend that you send the Academic Reference section of the application template to your academic referee so they can fill in all the details required.
 Please make sure the referee returns this part of the template to you both in PDF and Word (or similar) format.